-DIVISION 121 - Dog Photography
+DIVISION 124 - Dog Photography and other Projects

 All pictures must contain dog-related scenes.
 Pictures must be mounted on an 11"x14"poster board.
 Do not use photo corners.
 Mounting tissue, glue, or rubber cement are suggested adhesives.

 Pictures may be black and white or color.
 Entries will be judged on the basis of technical quality, composition, and storytelling ability of the picture.
 Poster must have name, grade, year and date (in ink) on the back.